callumberry55-a11y/PoetrySuite/TAX_AND_DISTRIBUTION_SYSTEM.md

 ## Overview

 This document describes the dual tax system, daily point distribution, and automatic annual tax inflation implemented in the application.
+All distributions and tax collections are automated using PostgreSQL's pg_cron scheduler.

 ## Tax System